Our Creative Writing Courses

 Morning & afternoon teas included; bring lunch on Sunday.

-Fiction Blitz: Weekend Course
+Fiction Blitz: A Crash Course for Novelists

 - What publishers seek in a hook, plot, character.